KdotDevelopment/assembler/README.md

 ## What can it do now?
 Currently, it supports the following instructions:

-mov, movzx, push, pop, ret, syscall,
+mov, movzx, push, pop, ret, syscall, lea

 add, or, adc, sbb, and, sub, xor, cmp,

 test, not, neg, mul, imul, div, idiv,

 all variations of set

+all variations of jmp

+call